 However, with the right preparation, you can take a compassionate approach to your parents’ care without straining your relationship or becoming exhausted - and you can take actionable steps right now to know the red flags, warning signs, and even determine if something is a medical issue and not dementia at all.

 Today, I’m joined by Kay Bransford.
 She’s the author of the award-winning blog Dealing With Dementia and creator of the MemoryBanc system, which has been named as a must-have in AARP’s Brain Healthy Gift Guide.
 She has also appeared on The Dr. Oz Show to talk about her work.

 So, if you want to know what to look out for, as well as how to prepare for the worst, check out today’s episode of Profit Boss® Radio!

 Here’s what you’ll find out in this week’s episode of Profit Boss® Radio:

-To get access to the full show notes, including resources mentioned, transcript, and a complete breakdown of the End of Year Wealth Building Checklist, visit HilaryHendershott.com/162.
+To get access to the full show notes, including all the resources mentioned, visit HilaryHendershott.com/165.

 Follow Hilary on:

 Disclaimer: All podcast content and artwork are property of its respective owners.